United States

 Diplomatic Plates

-Diplomatic plate for an embassy in Washington.
-TG = Canada |
+1984-2008 style diplomatic plate for an embassy in Washington.
+TG = Canada | |

 Temporary diplomatic plate.
 As far as I know, these plates are issued for diplomatic vehicles when they finally leave the United States. |